t-abtamene/Windows-Driver-Developer-Supplemental-Tools/codeql/windows-drivers/queries/PortedQueries/README.md

 #### Analysis Files

 * AnalysisFiles folder contains .sarif files.
-They are outputs of running CodeQL Analysis on databases.
+They are outputs of running CodeQL Analysis on test databases.
 The JSON property we look for in this files is the 'results' property.
 The value will be array of results of running a query.
 Each result object willl contain useful key-value pairs like line number and filename where an a result has occured.

 #### KMDFTestTemplate and WDFTestingTemplate

 * These files are basic KMDF and WDF driver templates used for testing purposes.
 Each folder has an empty driver_snippet.c file which will be replaced by the appropriate test snippet at build time.
 Not all of the tests work this way, though.
 For convienience reason, some code snippets are added to the template file itself, like the case of PendingStatusError query's snippet, forexample.
 In such cases, the introduction of the buggy piece of code won't affect results of other queries.

+#### queries

+* Contains library for frequently used functions.

 #### queries